GSA/digitalgov.gov/content/communities/web-managers-forum.md

 ---

-We are a group of federal, state and local government employees who manage government websites and digital services.
+We are a group for federal, tribal, state, and local government employees who manage government websites and digital services.
 We are working to create a trusted, seamless online experience for all.

 ## What We Do